-The Installation Menu Charl is a multi-level structure divided into three columns from left to right

-Level A - lists the major me nu categories.

-s associated with Level A. You c column on the right-side of the s an enter data into Level B menu cells screen.

-Level C - lists the Level B d ata

-Level A Level B Level C Recall Site Setup Pump 1

-Pump 2

-Channel Enable

-Create/name Site

-Site Security

-Delete Site Setup

-Save/Rename Site
+The Installation Menu Chart is a multi-level structure divided into three columns from left to right Level A - lists the major menu categories.
+Level B - lists the menu cells associated with Level A. You can enter data into Level B menu cells that display parameters in a column on the right-side of the screen.
+Level C - lists the Level B data Level A Level B Level C Recall Site Setup Pump 1 Pump 2 Channel Enable Create/name Site Site Security Delete Site Setup Save/Rename Site